Inhibit/3D_Designs/7_Inch_LCD_Panel_Case/README.md

 It should be printed with full supports.
 Printing in PLA at 20% infill created a solid working part.

 Version 2, should I have time to create it, will be a complete re-work with mounting brackets using the swehacker case as reference for the openings.

+03/04/19: Added in modified case for the 800023 daughterboard with control buttons